Bureau of Ocean Energy Management, Interior.

 Notice of information collection; request for comment.

 In accordance with the Paperwork Reduction Act of 1995, the Bureau of Ocean Energy Management (BOEM) is proposing to renew an information collection request (ICR).

 Interested persons are invited to submit comments on or before March 30, 2020.

-Please send your comments on this ICR to the Desk Officer for the Department of the Interior at OMB-OIRA at (202) 395-5806 (fax) or OIRA_submission@omb.eop.gov (email).
-Please provide a copy of your comments to the BOEM Information Collection Clearance Officer, Anna Atkinson, Bureau of Ocean Energy Management, 45600 Woodland Road, VAM-DIR, Sterling, Virginia 20166 (mail); or firstname.lastname@example.org (email).
-Please reference ICR 1010-0081 in your comment and include your name and return address.
+Send your comments on this ICR by mail to the BOEM Information Collection Clearance Officer, Anna Atkinson, Bureau of Ocean Energy Management, 45600 Woodland Road, Sterling, Virginia 20166; or by email to firstname.lastname@example.org.
+Please reference OMB Control Number 1010-0081 in the subject line of your comments.

 Start Further Info